 The Company is conscious of and promotes shareholders' rights and continues to take necessary steps in ensuring that shareholders participate actively in matters affecting the growth and development of the Company.
 The Board always ensures the protection of the statutory and general rights of shareholders, particularly their right to vote at general meetings.
-The Annual General Meeting (AGM) of the Company is the highest decision-making body of the Company and it is conducted in a transparent and fair manner.
-The Board and Management have significantly benefited from the shareholder representatives on the Statutory Audit Committee as well as the contributions of shareholders at the AGM
+All shareholders are treated equally regardless of their equity interest or social status.

+The Annual General Meeting (AGM) of the Company is the highest decision-making body of the Company and it is conducted in a transparent and fair manner that gives shareholders the opportunity to express their opinion.
+The Board and Management have significantly benefited from the shareholder representatives on the Statutory Audit Committee as well as the contributions of shareholders at the AGM.
 The Board and Management ensure that communication and dissemination of information regarding the operations and management of the Company to shareholders via the Nigerian Exchange Group (NGX) and other media is timely, accurate and continuous.

-Independent Advice
+Access to Independent Professional Advice